nomad-software/nomad.uk.net/markdown/articles/does-typing-speed-matter-for-programmers.md

 ## A simple test

-I’ve just taken a few typing tests on the internet to see how fast i type.
-The results were that i type at about 40-45 words per minute with a minimum amount of errors, so what does this mean?
+I’ve just taken a few typing tests on the internet to see how fast I type.
+The results were that I type at about 40-45 words per minute with a minimum amount of errors, so what does this mean?
 Well, using Jeff’s premise the following is true

 1. Typing speed equates to being a good programmer.
-1. I can solve software problems at the same rate as i type.
+1. I can solve software problems at the same rate as I type.

 So, my performance should be able to be graphed thus: